frankframework/frank-manual/docs/source/deploying/introduction.rst

 customer.
 The customer has a test environment to do acceptance tests (A).
 When the customer accepts the application, it can finally be installed in the production environment (P).
-The frank!framework supports these DTAP stages, adding the L of Local for the PC of an individual Frank developer.
+The frank!framework supports these DTAP stages, adding the L of Local for the laptop of an individual Frank developer.

 A Frank is typically deployed in multiple environments during its lifetime and has to behave slightly different for each deployment.
 For example a Frank may